Research on moving to Mexico fraught with pitfalls

 I was so alarmed by the review that I called my associate, a property manager who has lived here for 12 years for clarification.
 If people were heading out, she'd know.

-“No…I really never noticed any changes…..” she said (along with the tone that implied, “You of all people should know better….”).
+“No…I really never noticed any thing really different...” she said (along with the tone that implied, “You of all people should know better….”).
 Elise is accustomed to silly inquiries about safety from skittish and uninformed new expats.
-She was probably more than a little surprised to get one from her partner who lives four doors down the block from her.
+She was probably more than a little surprised to get one from her business partner who lives four doors down the block from her.

-It's true there was abnormal drug violence between 2009-12.
-Two other big reasons cruise ships quit coming were high port fees and the H1N1 flu virus scare at about the same time.
+It's true there has been abnormal drug violence, even lately.
+Like most cities in America, Mazatlán has neighborhoods I wouldn't take a bus to.
+Two other big reasons cruise ships quit coming from 2000 to 2012 were high port fees and the H1N1 flu virus scare at about the same time.
 Factored together, they were enough for a three year halt, ending in 2012.

 Still paranoid that all this violence was going on right under my nose, I called my Mexican friends and asked them if there was a conspiracy to keep murders and violent crime out of the news and expats in the dark.
 They too, seemed surprised by the question.
 Drug violence is not part of their day to day lives any more than violence would be part of your life just because your city had a housing project.